Guttenberg, New Jersey

-As of the 2020 United States census, the town's population was 12,017, an increase of 841 (+7.5%) from the 2010 census count of 11,176, which in turn reflected an increase of 369 (+3.4%) from the 10,807 counted in the 2000 Census.
+As of the 2020 United States census, the town's population was 12,017, an increase of 841 (+7.5%) from the 2010 census count of 11,176, which in turn reflected an increase of 369 (+3.4%) from the 10,807 counted in the 2000 census.
 As of the 2010 Census, almost one-fifth of the town's population resided in the Galaxy Towers, a trio of residential skyscrapers overlooking the Hudson River.

 The current population growth and density in Guttenberg represents a significant change since 1983, when it was described by The New York Times, as "an old community of two-story row houses, small stores and light industry."
+Based on data from the 2017 Population Estimates Program showing that the town had a population density of 58800 PD/sqmi, the highest in the state, Dave Sheingold of Northjersey.com described Guttenberg as "America's most crowded place".

 History

 Guttenberg was formerly a farm owned by William Cooper, sold in 1853 to a group of New Yorkers, who had formed the Weehawken Land and Ferry Association.
 Like nearby Union Hill, it was subdivided and lots were sold mostly to Germans.
 The company ran two ferries, the Hultz and the Flora, which crossed the Hudson from the landings at the foot of Bulls Ferry Road, Pleasant Valley, Fort Lee, and Spring Street in Manhattan.

 Guttenberg was formed as a town on March 9, 1859, from portions of North Bergen Township, but remained as a part of the township that was not fully independent.
 Guttenberg became part of Union Township when it was formed on February 28, 1861, and became fully independent as of April 1, 1878.
 The municipality takes its name from Johannes Gutenberg, the inventor of the European version of the printing press, though other sources indicate that the name derives from "good village" in German.

 Galaxy Towers, developed by Prudential Insurance Company, were built in the late 1970s on Boulevard East.
 The three octagonal skyscrapers rise 415 ft and contain 1,075 apartments.